 10 TIPS TO KICKSTART YOUR FASHION ILLUSTRATION CAREER

-The year is ending and it is time to evaluate your fashion illustration career and make a mega-plan of action for a new year.
+The new year is here and it is time to evaluate your fashion illustration career and make a mega-plan of action for 2018.
 It is time to move to the next level, commit yourself to your creative job and stretch yourself artistically.
 Here are 10 tips to kickstart your illustrator’s career.

 1. Be intentional